syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/tool-bar.md

 ## Save and load reports to a SQL database

 SQL Server is a relational database management system (RDBMS) that can be used to store and manage large amounts of data.
-In this topic, we will see how to save, save as, rename, load, delete, and add reports between a SQL Server database and a ASP.NET MVC Pivot Table at runtime.
+In this topic, we will see how to save, save as, rename, load, delete, and add reports between a SQL Server database and an ASP.NET MVC Pivot Table at runtime.

 ### Create a Web API service to connect to a SQL Server database